PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 SE-FC/Gather guard, rewrite-or-prune reconciliation semantics, the following consecutive-Reshape cleanup, and the raw wrapper.
 Production remains unchanged until its dedicated prune-aware summary owner is implemented separately.

+The latest checkpoint implements that dedicated final PRELU summary owner.
+It removes the tensor snapshot, adds bounded prune evidence to the raw mapping, and uses the existing positive-count predicate while retaining the raw wrapper, both other PRELU paths, neighboring boundaries, and the full 128/128 store.